Luc4sguilherme/Steam-levelup-BOT/README.md

 - Bot will be inviting every customer who completes a trade, grow up your community!
 ### Perfectly Handle Gems
 - Perfectly parse any gems on inventories, even divided ones
+### Foil Mode
+- Setup the bot to perform as a foil bot (i.e bot will handle foil cardsets instead)
 ### Leftovers
 - Bot has the ability to detect unset cards, and to handle them, a card is unset when there is extra cards that aren't able to complete another set.
 ### STM Support